druoid/playwright-automation/README.md

 This project showcases playwright UI automation examples using test cases from https://automationexercise.com/test_cases

 The project uses github actions and Page Object Model best practices.
+It also uses eslint as the linting tool and faker for dynamic data creation.
+There is also a mechanism to specify which environment settings to use i.e dev or test (defaulting to dev) and it skips tests if an environment is unreachable.

 ## Getting the Latest Code